 This is a sponsored post in collaboration with Schwartz.

 There is something calming and warming to the soul about the scent of bread sauce in the air, the oniony milk spiked with fragrant herbs & spices.
 Bread sauce is the ultimate in nursery comfort foods.
-I always steep my milk, and by that I mean I put my onion, bay, etc into a pan of milk and bring to boiling point before removing from the heat and allowing to stand, in the morning as this gives plenty of time for the flavours to develop and, added bonus, makes the kitchen smell divine.
+For my bread sauce comfort foods recipe I always steep my milk, and by that I mean I put my onion, bay, etc into a pan of milk and bring to boiling point before removing from the heat and allowing to stand.
+Do this in the morning as this gives plenty of time for the flavours to develop.
+Added bonus, it makes the kitchen smell divine.

 I would always advocate buying the very best quality chicken you can afford, at the very least free-range for both the ethical and health benefits.
 I buy mine from my local butcher or farm shop, but I’m well aware that sadly not everyone has either of these on their doorstep anymore.

 The leftover chicken is also very versatile, equally great for serving with a salad and a citrus spiked dressing as it is served with a nostalgia-inducing hot dish like a bubble and squeak if you’ve got some mashed potatoes to use up too.
 Oh, let me tell you, the addition of crispy bacon to the bubble and squeak lifts the simple dish to another level altogether, after all, who could resist little nuggets of porcine goodness?

 Really what I’m trying to beg of you, is not to let the leftovers go to waste as that would be a crying shame.
 We, in this country, waste far too much food and need to take a good hard look at ourselves, adjusting our eating habits as we go.
 If you think you’ll have far too much chicken left to eat, strip the meat from the carcass and freeze it ready to use up another day and then make stock from the bones.
 Homemade stock is much easier to make than many people think and is well worth the little effort involved.